 If you are Medicare eligible and enrolled in this Company Medical Plan benefit option, you can use any provider that accepts Medicare.
-See the "When You Are Eligible For Medicare" and the "Coordination of Benefits" sections in the SPD.
+See XVI.
+WHEN YOU ARE ELIGIBLE FOR MEDICARE and the XVII.
+COORDINATION OF BENEFITS sections in the SPD.